IEEE Member Discounts may offer substantial cost savings on a variety of products and insurance plans.

 A: Companies that distribute products globally may not necessarily offer affinity group discounts in all markets.
 As IEEE identifies desirable member benefits and providers that have global distribution and discount capabilities, we will seek to add these benefits.

-Insurance plans are regulated in each country.
+Insurance plans are regulated in each country or region.
 Member insurance plans of various types are currently available in the US, Canada and India.

 Q: Why does IEEE, a learned society, sponsor personal products and services?